akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Those sisters seem determined to dislike me, no matter what I do.”

 ”Aye, Godfrey’s half‑sisters,” Lady Margaret observed Beatrice quietly.
 “The King’s overflow.
 Born to a woman with no land, title or influence.
-Their only possible currency is a good marriage for the sake of the King's name.
+Their only possible currency is a good marriage for the sake of the King’s name.
 The King’s nephew—William Clito—is the same coin.
 He has the name, but no crown.”

 Beatrice stared at the low coals in the fireplace.
 “But why do they hate me so much.”

-“Oh, it's not you specifically.”
+“Oh, it’s not you specifically.”
 Margaret stood up and cracked her back.
 “They’ve grown to hate anyone who has what they don’t.
 Power.
 A name.
 A future.
 A chance.
 The court may seem like much gossip to you, but it concerns itself with power, and who will use it with the King away.
 I hear it constantly, far more than I care to, but people wish to use me because I am one of those who serve the Queen directly.”

 Beatrice wasn’t sure their hatred had nothing to do with her, but she was too tired to argue.
 She covered a large yawn.
 “You’ll have to tell me more about this William Clito some time, but not tonight, please.”
 She wished Lady Margaret goodnight and went to bed.